conery/crossovers/README.md

 A command line application to view crossover and non-crossover events in chromosomes.

+This document explains how to install and run the application in a terminal window.
+To run it in a Docker container see `Docker.md`.

 ### Installation

 This command will install a Python script named `xo`: